wulffern/aic2023/docs/_posts/2023-01-09-Refresher.md

 Electrons are fundamental, they cannot (as far as we know), be divided into smaller parts.
 Explained further in the [standard model of particle physics](https://en.wikipedia.org/wiki/Standard_Model)

 Electrons have a negative charge of $q \approx 1.602 \times 10^{-19}$.
 The proton a positive charge.
 The two charges balance exactly!
 If you have a trillion electrons and a trillion protons inside a volume, the net external charge will be $0$ (assuming we measure from some distance away).
 I find this fact absolutely incredible.
 There must be a fundamental connection between the charge of the proton and electron.
-It's inside that the charges balance out so exactly.
+It's insane that the charges balance out so exactly.

 All electrons are the same, although the quantum state can be different.